New York, New York

-Where the wind had dislodged it, Elise pulled her scarf back over her head, Out of her designer handbag, she removed lipstick and a compact mirror, touching up her lips over perfect white teeth.
+Where the air currents had dislodged it, she pulled her scarf back over her head, Out of a designer handbag, she removed lipstick and a compact mirror, touching up her lips over perfect white teeth.
 Then she adjusted some stray, dyed bronze hair with ringed hands and replaced the elephantine sunglasses on her nose.

-“I’m sorry,” he said, “I didn’t mean to bring up a sensitive subject.”
+“I’m sorry, I didn’t mean to bring up a sensitive subject.”

 “I’m not married…yet.”
 He pictured Lucky.

 “Better do it soon,” she teased.
 “Or you’ll be too set in your ways.
 You know our boss is my age, and he has no wife.”